qcri/data_civilizer_system/README.md

 ## A Hardware Requirements Specification
 The DC system needs at least 4GB RAM.
 The default memory assigned to Docker is 2GB of RAM.
 The memory could be adjusted from the Docker preferences.

 The DC system needs 60GB disk space to allocated to Docker; this is including the intermediate images, such as Ubuntu and nightseas/cuda-torch.
 If the user needs to save some space, he can remove the intermediate images such as Ubuntu and nightseas/cuda-torch after you build the DC images.
+You can clean unused images, containers or volumes using system prune, see https://docs.docker.com/config/pruning/

+	docker system prune

+You can also browse the docker images and delete the ones you do not need

+	docker images
+	docker rmi <REPOSITORY Name>

 ### Development